Lemon-Garlic Marinated Chicken With Madeira-Raspberry Sauce Recipe

 - 1 tablespoon cornstarch

 - At least 8 hours before serving, salt and pepper the chicken on both sides intensely.
 Place them into a casserole dish, then add in 1/3 cup olive oil, the juice of 2 lemons, and the peeled and chopped 4 cloves of garlic.
-Turn over the chicken to coat intermittently while it marinates, in the refrigerator.
+Place dish in the refrigerator.
+Turn over the chicken to coat intermittently while it marinates.

 - Heat the olive oil in a skillet.
 Dust the chicken with 3 teaspoons of cinnamon, place the chicken pieces into the skillet sautée them.
 Add the garlic from the marinade.
 Sauté each side for 10 minutes.
 Then remove to a serving platter.